Image

 • Pulldown Stairs - Check for signs of wear, damage, or loose screws.
 If the stairs feel unstable or appear weak, use a secure ladder instead.

 • Ladders - Ensure the ladder is the proper height, placed on a stable surface and fully extended before climbing.
-If needed, have a colleague secure it while
+If needed, have a colleague secure it while you ascend.

 Read more